kay01-kwon/nmpc_drone/README.md

 ## To do list

-- [ ] Construct rotational dynamics.
+- [x] Construct rotational dynamics for simulation.

 - [ ] Program the derivative of runge kutta 4th order with respect to $\theta_{est}$.